Am I paying my employees an appropriate salary? Without a compensation management tool, determining the answer to that question can be difficult.

 How to choose a compensation management system

 Generally speaking, there are two types of compensation management systems.
 There are free salary comparison websites, and there are more sophisticated tools that you have to purchase.
 There are many benefits to the second option.

-Many free salary comparison websites offer job listings and allow employees to self-report salaries and ratings for their employers.
+Many free salary comparison websites offer job listings and allow employees to self-report salaries and ratings for their employers, such as Indeed and Glassdoor.
 HR managers often pay attention to these sites because they influence public opinion about their companies, and they may influence a recruit’s decision about whether or not to work there.

-However, the salary comparison tools on these free websites are often not accurate or reliable.
+However, the salary comparison tools on these free websites may not be the most accurate or reliable.
 As we mentioned, employees self-report their salaries.
 This means that:

-- The accuracy of the data is dependant upon the honesty of the reporters.
+- The accuracy of the data is dependent upon the honesty of the reporters.